chaitjo/gated-graph-transformers/README.md

   - I am evidently partial to this graph convlution layer.
 At the same time, it is worth noting that anisotropic local aggregations and generalizations of directed CNN filters have demonstrated strong performance across a myriad of applications, including [**3D point clouds**](https://arxiv.org/abs/1904.07601), [drug discovery](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237), [**material science**](https://openreview.net/forum?id=K3qa-sMHpQX), and [programming languages](https://arxiv.org/abs/1906.12192).

 - :arrows_counterclockwise: **Graph Positional Encodings**
   - I use the top-*k* non-trivial **Laplacian Eigenvectors** as unique node identifiers to inject structural/positional priors into the Transformer backbone.
-This can be seen as a generalization of sinusoidal positional encodings from the original Transformers, and was concurrently proposed in the Benchmarking GNNs, [EigenGNNs](https://arxiv.org/abs/2006.04330), and [GCC](https://arxiv.org/abs/2006.09963) papers.
+Laplacian Eigenvectors are a generalization of sinusoidal positional encodings from the original Transformers, and were concurrently proposed in the Benchmarking GNNs, [EigenGNNs](https://arxiv.org/abs/2006.04330), and [GCC](https://arxiv.org/abs/2006.09963) papers.
   - Randomly flipping the sign of Laplacian Eigenvectors during training (due to symmetry) can be seen as an additional **data augmentation** or **regularization technique**, helping delay overfitting to training patterns.
 Going further, the [Directional Graph Networks](https://arxiv.org/abs/2010.02863) paper presents a more principled approach for using Laplacian Eigenvectors.

 ---